Blinky-Lite/blinky-bus-serial-cube/README.md

 ## Setting up the Bluetooth
 We will use the [Arduino Programming environment](https://www.arduino.cc/en/software) to program the Teensy-LC.
 In addition to the Arduino programming environment, you will need to install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).

-You can obtain the source code for the cube by either cloning the repository or downloading a zip file from the green <span style="background:green;color:white;">Code</span> button on the [Github page](https://github.com/Blinky-Lite-Exchange/blinky-bus-cube).

 The next step is to set the baud rate, pin code, and name of the HC06 Bluetooth module.